the-quotient/obsidian-stuff/README.md

 ### Monthly Statistics
 This assumes you have a Time Tracker for each project note (or some similar unit).
-It calcuates the total Duration for each day and shows a monthly overview, when put into a file that includes the year and the month.
+It calcuates the total duration for each day and shows a monthly overview, when put into a file that includes the year and the month.

 #### Requirements